John Diefenbaker: Early life

 In a 1977 interview with the CBC, Diefenbaker recalled he saw injustice first-hand in his youth against French Canadians, Indigenous Canadians and the Métis.
 He said, "From my earliest days, I knew the meaning of discrimination.
 Many Canadians were virtually second-hand citizens because of their names and racial origin.
 Indeed, it seemed until the end of World War II that the only first-class Canadians were either of English or French descent.
 As a youth, l determined to devote myself to assuring that all Canadians, whatever their racial origin, were equal and declared myself to be a sworn enemy of discrimination."

-After graduating from high school in Saskatoon, in 1912, Diefenbaker entered the University of Saskatchewan.
+After graduating from high school in Saskatoon in 1912, Diefenbaker entered the University of Saskatchewan.
 He received his Bachelor of Arts degree in 1915, and his Master of Arts the following year.

-Diefenbaker was commissioned a lieutenant into the 196th (Western Universities) Battalion, CEF in May 1916.
-In September, Diefenbaker was part of a contingent of 300 junior officers sent to Britain for pre-deployment training.
-Diefenbaker related in his memoirs that he was hit by a shovel, and the injury eventually resulted in his being invalided home.
+Diefenbaker was commissioned a lieutenant into the 196th (Western Universities) Battalion, CEF, in May 1916.
+In September of that year, Diefenbaker was part of a contingent of 300 junior officers sent to Britain for pre-deployment training.
+Diefenbaker related in his memoirs that he was hit by a shovel, and the injury eventually resulted in him being sent home as an invalid.
 Diefenbaker's recollections do not correspond with his army medical records, which show no contemporary account of such an injury, and his biographer, Denis Smith, speculates that any injury was psychosomatic.

 After leaving the military in 1917, Diefenbaker returned to Saskatchewan where he resumed his work as an articling student in law.
 He received his law degree in 1919, the first student to secure three degrees from the University of Saskatchewan.
 On June 30, 1919, he was called to the bar, and the following day, opened a small practice in the village of Wakaw, Saskatchewan.